Operating Protocol – Referencing standards in the Building Code system

 The standards process has been used both in New Zealand and internationally for decades, predating the current Building Code system.
 Standards are used to inform a number of aspects of building design, and utilise expert knowledge to consider how to ensure safety and quality in building performance.

-Standards are one of the sources of information that MBIE draws from when developing acceptable solutions and verification methods (documents that detail a pathway to comply with performance criteria in the Building Code, see How the Building Code Works).
+Standards are one of source of information that MBIE draws from when developing acceptable solutions, verification methods and the Building Product Specifications.

-Section 405 of the Building Act 2004 recognises that standards may be used for this purpose, and enables a standard to be incorporated into acceptable solutions and verification methods by reference.
+Section 405 of the Building Act 2004 recognises that standards may be used for this purpose, and enables a standard to be incorporated by reference into acceptable solutions, verification methods and the Building Product Specifications.
 Referencing a standard avoids the reproduction of detailed technical information within the document itself.

-An acceptable solution and verification method must make reference to the specific version of any referenced standards, and it is this version that has legal effect.
-If a standard is updated, the reference needs to be amended in the acceptable solution or verification method for the updated version to take legal effect.
-This process also requires public consultation, in accordance with Section 409 of the Building Act 2004.
+The acceptable solution, verification methods and Building Product Specifications must make reference to the specific version of any referenced standards, and it is these versions that have legal effect.
+If a standard is updated, the reference needs to be amended in the acceptable solution, verification method, or Building Product Specifications for the updated version to take legal effect.
+This process also requires public consultation, in accordance with section 409 of the Building Act 2004.

-When a standard that is referenced in an acceptable solution or verification method contains references to other standards, these are commonly referred to as “secondary references” in the Building Code system.
+When a standard that is referenced in the acceptable solutions, verification methods, or Building Product Specifications contains references to other standards, these are commonly referred to as “secondary references” in the Building Code system.
 Management of these secondary references, including how to change their citation when they are updated, also needs to be considered.

 Criteria to support decisions on referencing a standard in the Building Code system